-When Steiner is found shot in his luxury hotel room, suspicion falls upon Eliza.
-John Winters is forced into the most difficult of decisions: loyalty to his job or to his wife.
-As the police dig into the secrets of the case, John Winters comes to realize that he doesn’t know his wife as well as he thought he did.
+When Steiner is found shot in his luxury hotel room, suspicion falls upon Eliza who had, inexplicably, visited Steiner there.
+John Winters is forced into the most difficult of dilemmas: loyalty to his job or to his wife.
+As the RCMP dig into secrets hidden by both Steiner and Eliza, Wintersslowly comes to realize that he doesn’t know his beloved wife as well as he thought.

-Unable to help, Constable Molly Smith has her own troubles: a series of B&Es; has the peaceful town in an uproar, her overprotective Mountie boyfriend is fighting with her colleagues, and a vengeful stalker is watching her every move.
-Then tragedy strikes at the heart of her own family…
+Meanwhile, Constable Molly Smith has her own troubles.
+A series of break-ins has the peaceful town in an uproar, her overprotective boyfriend from the Royal Mounted Police is fighting with her colleagues, and a vengeful stalker is watching her every move.
+When tragedy strikes at the heart of her own family, Molly can’t even turn to her mother for help.

 This police procedural is set in the seemingly sleepy small town of Trafalgar, British Columbia.
 But this town is not quite as sleepy as it might seem – the reader finding themselves in the middle of the action from the word go.